AMatelis/FTCRoboticsCode/README.md

 * Executes a defined sequence of actions
 * Uses encoders, timers, or sensors for control

-Autonomous code is designed to be deterministic and repeatable, even under field variance.
+The code is designed to be **deterministic and repeatable**, even under varying field conditions.

 ## TeleOp Mode

-TeleOp code focuses on responsiveness and driver control consistency.
+TeleOp code emphasizes **driver responsiveness and consistency**:

-Features include:

 * Adjustable drive speed scaling
-* Separate control of each mechanism
+* Independent control of each mechanism
 * Safety limits to prevent hardware damage
 * Clear mapping between gamepad input and robot behavior

-## Testing and Debugging
+## Testing and Iteration

-Recommended workflow:

-* Test subsystems individually
-* Validate autonomous paths at low speed
-* Log telemetry values during operation
-* Tune constants incrementally

-Telemetry output is used extensively to assist with debugging and performance tuning.
+The team tested and iterated code continuously:

+1. Analyzed legacy routines and mapped movement sequences
+2. Refactored and modularized code for clarity
+3. Added telemetry for debugging and tuning
+4. Conducted repeated field tests, recording outcomes
+5. Mentored new programmers to replicate testing and make safe updates

+This workflow ensured reliable performance and **team-wide understanding of robot behavior**.

 ## Coding Standards

-This project follows consistent conventions:

 * Descriptive variable and method names
 * One responsibility per class
-* No hard-coded values inside logic
+* No hard-coded values in logic
-* Comments explaining intent, not obvious syntax
+* Comments explain reasoning and intent

-The code is written to be readable by new team members and future seasons.

 ## Safety Notes

 * Always lift the robot off the ground for first tests
-* Verify motor directions before full power operation
+* Verify motor directions before full-power operation
 * Keep hands clear during autonomous testing
 * Stop immediately if behavior is unexpected

 ## Contributing

 Team members are encouraged to:

 * Create new branches for major changes
-* Test code before merging
+* Test code thoroughly before merging
 * Document new subsystems and features

-- To get started, make sure to download the FTC Robotics rev hardware and you will need to connect to the robot via usb to connect to the code that is located on the robot and update it.
-Updating this repository will not automatically update the robots code.
-Clear communication and version control discipline are expected.
+Clear communication and version control discipline are essential for team collaboration.

+## Reflection

+Contributing to this codebase gave me hands-on experience in **engineering iteration, collaborative problem solving, and mentorship**.
+Working as part of a team to analyze legacy code, implement a four-mode autonomous system, and guide new programmers strengthened both my technical skills and leadership abilities.

 ## License

-This project is intended for educational and competition use within the FIRST Tech Challenge framework.
+This project is intended for educational and competition use within the **FIRST Tech Challenge** framework.

 ## Acknowledgments

-Built by the FTC team through iterative design, testing, and competition experience.
+Developed by the **Gonzaga Eagles Robotics Team** through iterative design, testing, and competition experience.
 Based on the official FTC SDK and community best practices.
-Developed under the guidance of Gonzaga faculty: Mr. Nardella and Mr. Horan as heads of the Gonzaga Eagles Robotics Team.
+Guided by Gonzaga faculty: **Mr. Nardella and Mr. Horan**.